Proportional representation: Link between constituent and representative

 It is generally accepted that a particular advantage of plurality electoral systems such as first-past-the-post, or majoritarian electoral systems such as the alternative vote, is the geographic link between representatives and their constituents.
-A notable disadvantage of PR is that, as its multiple-member districts are made larger, this link is weakened.
-In party-list PR systems without delineated districts, such as the Netherlands and Israel, the there is no geographic link between representatives and their constituents.
+A notable critique of PR is that, because its multiple-member districts are larger than single-member districts, this link is weak.

+Party-list PR systems without delineated districts, such as the Netherlands and Israel, have no geographic link between representatives and their constituents.
 This makes it more difficult for local or regional issues to be addressed at the federal level.
+But very few countries use at-large districting.

-With relatively small multiple-member districts, in particular with STV, there are counter-arguments: about 90 percent of voters can consult a representative they voted for, someone whom they might think more sympathetic to their problem.
+Systems with relatively small multiple-member districts, in particular with STV, have both geographic link between voter and elected representative, and a large proportion of effective votes.
+About 90 percent of voters can consult a representative they voted for, someone whom they might think more sympathetic to their problem.
 In such cases, it is sometimes argued that constituents and representatives have a closer link; constituents have a choice of representative so they can consult one with particular expertise in the topic at issue.
 With multiple-member districts, prominent candidates have more opportunity to be elected in their home constituencies, which they know and can represent authentically.
 There is less likely to be a strong incentive to parachute them into constituencies in which they are strangers and thus less than ideal representatives.
 Mixed-member PR systems incorporate single-member districts to preserve the link between constituents and representatives.
 However, because up to half the parliamentary seats are list rather than district seats, the districts are necessarily up to twice as large as with a plurality/majoritarian system, where all representatives serve single-member districts.

 An interesting case occurred in the Netherlands, when "out of the blue" a party for the elderly, the General Elderly Alliance, gained six seats in the 1994 election.
 The other parties had not paid attention, but this made them aware.
-With the next election, the Party of the Elderly was gone, because the established parties had started to listen to the elderly.
+With the next election, the Party of the Elderly was gone, because the established parties were listening to the elderly.
 Today, a party for older citizens, 50PLUS, has established itself in the Netherlands, albeit never winning as many as six seats.

 This can be seen as an example how geographic representation is not all-important and does not overshadow all other particulars of the voting population.
 Voting in a single-member district restricts the voters to a specific geography where their votes either go to the winner in the district or are wasted.
 MMP allows a vote (in the form of the voter's party vote) to be used outside the district if necessary to produce representation for the voter.